 73% Improved relationships

-Additionally, 86% of companies said they made their investment back from coaching, and 96% clients said they would repeat the process if given the opportunity!
+Additionally, 86% of companies said they made their investment back from coaching, and 96% of clients said they would repeat the process if given the opportunity!

 So now that we know that coaching works, the next and most important question is: what can coaching do for you?
-To answer this, we should first consider the moments when one would enjoy the benefits of coaching.
+To answer this, we should first consider the scenarios when one would enjoy the benefits of executive coaching.
 Throughout life and its many challenges, we all face uncertainties and doubts and the questions we ask ourselves will differ depending on where we stand.
 They may look a little (or a lot) like this:

 As a Professional: I am not happy with my job, I don’t know what I want to do but I know that ‘this’ is not it?
 I’m having issues with my Manager (or co-workers) and I am not sure how to deal with it?
 I’ve been asked to develop my communication skills but have no clue how to go about it?